Google Cloud Identity

 • Standard Environment

-• uses a custom-designed autoscaling algorithm.
+• Uses a custom-designed autoscaling algorithm.

 • Flexible Environment

-• must have at least one instance running for each active version and can take longer to scale up in response to traffic.
+• Must have at least one instance running for each active version (cannot scale to zero).

-• uses the Compute Engine Autoscaler.
+• Uses the Compute Engine Autoscaler.

 Health Checks